 According to Global Industry Analysts, an organization that tracks pharmaceutical trends, in a release issued on February 18, 2010:

 The market for allergy drugs in huge however, there are problems.
-Because a medication is sold over-the-counter, allergy medicines can cause severe reactions.
+Because the medication is sold over the counter, allergy medicines can cause severe reactions.
 According to WebMD, drugs such as Benadryl can cause drowsiness, dizziness, constipation, stomach upset, blurred vision, or dry mouth, nose and throat.
 Allergy drugs can also cause rashes, impaired thinking and anxiety.

 There are, of course, a “newer generation” of OTC allergy medications, but they too can have side effects.
 The website RxList shows that Loratadine (Claritin) may cause fast or uneven heart rate; feeling like you might pass out; jaundice (yellowing of your skin or eyes); or seizures (convulsions) along with drowsiness and headache.

 Two important questions must come to mind; are the risks of taking over-the-counter chemicals always worth the symptoms they cause?
 If a hay fever sufferer has “itchy eyes,” and she must drive somewhere, is it worth it to take a drug that might make her fall asleep behind the wheel?
 We think not.
 The logical question is if there are gentler alternatives to allergy medications worth trying?
 Here is where Butterbur for allergies has shown promise.

 Under the banner of the (U.S.) National Institute of Health, is the prestigious National Center for Complementary and Alternative Medicine (NCCAM).
 The purpose of this organization is to explore and re-examine alternative medications that might be used for modern disease problems.

 It is important to note that only purified Butterbur extract or Petadolex has ever been used for evaluation.
 The raw leaf contains alkaloids that must always be removed.